run2bizdocs/docs-1/en/docs/citsmart-esp-8/processes/continuity/use/continuity-risk-evaluation.md

     and/or "Add Threat" to complete the necessary fields to link the threat.
 To enter the threat treatment plan:

--   Open the tab "Treatment Plans", then on "Add Treatment" and enter the name of the plan.
+    1.Open the tab "Treatment Plans", then on "Add Treatment" and enter the name of the plan.
 Then, click on the icon “+” to complete the others fields;

--   After register the data of the treatment plan, click on the icon “Risk evaluation chart” if you want to verify the risk evaluation chart.
+    2.After register the data of the treatment plan, click on the icon “Risk evaluation chart” if you want to verify the risk evaluation chart.

-1. Click on "Save".
+8. Click on "Save".

 What to do next
 -------------------